joshgauntt/SteamVR-System-Report-Error-Analyzer/README.md

 •	Program to see where your basestations are seeing (useful to make sure they are pointing in the center of your playspace): https://nono-00.itch.io/base-station-fov-viewer

 •	Great guide on dongle placement and dongle replacements (akro dongles being very good as individual dongle replacements): https://www.notion.so/yeove/SteamVR-Hardware-troubleshooting-Megathread-Setup-Guide-16fc956d336a8037b738d1b0b1ded2f0?pvs=4

+•	Another great guide that focuses on more steamvr and windows settings changes for VR in general and VRChat: https://docs.google.com/document/u/0/d/1BdyWxQhFoRkJVfsLvcPNHgvL-esUEE76WbDfguOVbMg/mobilebasic